-505 Beacon was designed by Carl Fehmer, architect, and built in 1888 by David Connery & Co., masons and builders, for D. Lewis, who is shown as the owner on the original building permit application, dated April 4, 1888, and on the final building inspection report, dated November 24, 1888.
+505 Beacon was designed by Carl Fehmer, architect, and built in 1888 by David Connery & Co., masons and builders, on land owned by Marion (Gray) Lewis, the wife of George Lewis, Jr., a wholesale dry goods merchant.
+They lived at 98 Howard Avenue.
+D. Lewis (probably a misreading of G. Lewis) is shown as the owner on the original building permit application, dated April 4, 1888, and on the final building inspection report, dated November 24, 1888.

-In late 1895.
-505 Beacon was purchased from Frank Sweetser by Dr. Francis Henry Williams and his wife, Anna Dunn (Phillips) Williams.
-The transaction was reported in the Boston Globe on December 3, 1895.
+On November 30, 1895, 505 Beacon was purchased from Frank Sweetser by Anna Dunn (Phillips) Williams, the wife of Dr. Francis Henry Williams.
 They previously had lived at 23 Marlborough.
-Anna P. Williams is shown as the owner of 505 Beacon on the 1898, 1908, 1917, and 1928 Bromley maps.
-They also maintained a summer home in Tamworth, New Hampshire.
+They also maintained a home in Tamworth, New Hampshire.

 Francis H. Williams was a physician and a pioneer in the use of x-rays and radiation for both diagnostic and therapy purposes.
 He maintained his office at 505 Beacon.

 Anna Williams died in April of 1933.
 Francis Williams continued to live at 505 Beacon until his death in June of 1936.